Step 2: Begin where you are

 Presence:

-Events, services and just being there in the community.
-Our church building are often prominent ‘presences’ as our activities undertaken like foodbanks, toddler groups etc.
+Events, services and being present in our community.
+Church buildings are often prominent physical presences frequently hosting activities such as foodbanks, toddler groups etc.

-Presence is a lot about building relationship and caring for people (who are not church members, we’ll consider them in Step 5).
+Presence is a lot about building relationships and caring for people who may not come to church on Sunday!
+See Step 5.

-Exercise: List as many ways your church has ‘presence’.
+Exercise: List the ways your church has ‘presence’.

 Examples of Presence